perki/promise-pool-rate-limited/README.md

 ### Exemple with error catching

-By default if one of the promise call fails, the sequence stops and the error is thrown.
+By default if one of the promise calls fails, the sequence stops and the error is thrown.

-To catch intermediate errors and continue or not you can provide an `onError()` callback
+To catch intermediate errors and continue or not you can provide a`onError()` callback.

 ```javascript
 const PromisePoolRL = require('promise-pool-rate-limited');